unyt-org/datex-tractor/README.md

 # Quickstart
 ---
-*What is what, and how is why...*
+- Create a `/.github/workflows/` in the root of your github repository - if you haven't already.
+- Create a `/.github/workflows/datex-tractory.yml` configuration file
+- Use one of the configurations described - or create your own

 ## Configuration
 ---
-Supported semver are 'v/x.x.x.' and 'release/x.x.x' with following configuration
+Supported semver are `'v/x.x.x.'` and `'release/x.x.x'` with following configuration

 ### For 'v/x.x.x' use
 ---